 Special provision is made to preserve statutory redundancy pay rights of public sector employees, including local authority staff, if their employment is transferred from one public sector employer to another, as they cannot take the benefit of the associated employer rules that apply in the private sector.

 Members of the armed forces are not entitled to statutory redundancy pay.

 Selection for redundancy

-Unfair dismissal compensation has a normal absolute maximum of $65,200 as of 1st February 2005.
+Unfair dismissal compensation has a normal absolute maximum.
 Thus an employee who has been made redundant may well seek grounds for claiming that his redundancy dismissal was unfair dismissal.
 Improper selection for redundancy is one such ground.

 Another relevant factor for newer employees is that the qualifying period of continuous employment for unfair dismissal claims, normally one year since June 1999 and sometimes zero, is less than the two year period required for redundancy pay claims.